What is asbestos?

 What is the result of prolonged exposure?

 One of the most common results of routine contact with asbestos is the development of Mesothelioma.
-Mesothelioma is a form of cancer that commonly affects the lining of the lungs or the chest wall.
-It can also form in the lining of the Pericardium (the protective sac around the heart), or in the lining of the abdomen
+A mesothelioma is a form of cancer that commonly affects the lining of the lungs or the chest wall.
+It can also form in the lining of the pericardium (the protective sac around the heart), or in the lining of the abdomen

-What if myself or a loved one have been exposed to asbestos?
+What if I or a loved one have been exposed to asbestos?
 What are my options?

 Contact our office at 303-999-9999 or at 303-835-9342 if you or a loved one have been diagnosed with mesothelioma or are experiencing other asbestos-related symptoms to schedule a free consultation and speak with one of our experienced attorneys.
 You may also visit our website at www.boesenlaw.com for more information.[:]